Amruth-U-tech/DL-Journey/05-LSTMs/README.md

 - Built using PyTorch
 - Applied LSTM to California Housing dataset
-- Compared with RNN performance
+- Compared performance with RNN model

 ---